bindreams/ssh-tunnel-windows/README.md

 ### Failing after the service is installed
 #### SSH connection hangs with no output / Error: remote port forwarding failed for listen port `port`
-When using an SSH tunnel to make SSH connection from machine B to machine A, it's important to configure the SSH Server on machine B so that it terminates "zombie" connections where the remote (machine A) was disconnected without telling (such as during a reboot).
+When using an SSH tunnel to make SSH connection from machine B to machine A, it's important to configure the SSH Server on machine A so that machine B terminates "zombie" connections when machine A was disconnected without telling (such as during a sudden power loss).

 Restart your ssh connection with `-vvv` and verify that it hangs on these console messages:
 ```